29 Dec The Utah to Arizona Road Trip – 2 Week Itinerary

 First day solo and I’m hungry for adventure.

 I head to the Grand Canyon and catch the shuttle bus that goes around Grand Canyon National Park.
 I hike the first mile and half of Bright Angel.
-The hike back is tough.
+The hike back is uphill and tough.

 I take the shuttle to Hermit’s Resting Point and Mojave Point.
 I’m amazed at God’s creation.